mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

 hacks, and it will be more than happy to follow through with an attempt if it truly is the "simplest way".

-Breaking down the matrix:

-*   `P(not legimitate && not attempted)`: Correct avoidance of problematic behavior
-*   `P(legitimate && not attempted)`: The noble struggle.
-The rare case that you are really justified in this normally risky behavior, but out of principle you do not.
-This is a bias more likely to be hit by humans.
-Or at least one human, that's me.
-*   `P(not legitimate && attempted)`: The failure mode where an LLM will choose this out of a flawed heuristic like simplicity or effort.
-*   `P(legitimate && attempted)`: The rare case that you are justified in normally risky behavior, and the LLM was correct in attempting it.

 So, flagging something as constraint-evading behavior isn't meant to ban the evasion of constraints.
 It's meant to flag situations where 99% of the time, it's the LLM taking the easy or fast way out instead of the